It’s official! “Downton Abbey,” the movie, is coming to the big screen. Here’s what we know about the film. And we share a teaser trailer.

 Some familiar faces to British costume drama fans have joined the cast: look for Imelda Staunton (Miss Pole in Cranford), David Haig (Rudyard Kipling on My Boy Jack), Tuppence Middleton (Amelia Havisham in Dickensian), Kate Phillips (Tillie Zeigler in My Mother and Other Strangers), and Stephen Campbell Moore (Hugh Trimingham in The Go-Between).
 Also joining the cast is Geraldine James (Marilla Cuthbert in Anne with an E) and Simon Jones (Brideshead Revisited).

 For a minute there it looked like that just might even mean a return of Dan Stevens’ character Matthew Crawley.
 On August 12, Stevens posted a photo on his Instagram account of himself, mustached, alongside Michelle Dockery (Lady Mary) and Allen Leech (Tom Brandon), asking “Should Matthew have a mustache for the #DowntonAbbeyMovie…?
 Vote below…” But as many suspected, he won’t be back.
 Phyllis Logan (Mrs. Hughes) confirmed that it was a joke when said “Sadly he’s still dead,” while speaking about his character, on the ITV show “Loose Women” in November.

 What happens in the Downton Abbey Movie?
-Though the plot of the movie is still a mystery, it will be set in the early 20th century in England, and reports are that it will pick up less than a year after the series ended.
+Though the plot of the movie is still a mystery, it will be set in England, and the story picks up in the fall of 1927.
 When nearly 10 million viewers tuned in at the close of season 6, it was 1926.
-The upstairs-downstairs dynamic had been forever changed by the war, and England’s aristocracy, Downton’s Crawley family included, were still adjusting to a new world.
+The upstairs-downstairs dynamic had been forever changed by the war, and England’s aristocracy, “Downton’s” Crawley family included, were still adjusting to a new world.
 Still, things were looking good for most of the household.

 According to Phyllis Logan (Mrs. Hughes) the movie will span “a couple of years.”
 We know that the movie will set our characters off on a path of new personal dramas (and will introduce us to some new children), but we’ll also likely see historical events woven into the plot: all women over the age of 21 get the vote in 1928, the first movie with dialogue is shown in Britain in 1928, Wall Street Crash sparks the Great Depression in 1929, the ‘Round Table’ conferences on India begin in 1930.
 If the narrative is carried until 1936, the movie would logically include the death of George V and his succession by Edward VIII, and the end of the era may be a tidy ending point.